olc-digital/amanda-brookfield/src/pages/blog/2014-07-27-the-value-of-words.md

 The experience has sharpened my awareness of two things.

 First, the power of Amazon.
 The POWER of Amazon.
 It is a behemoth.
-For any writer wishing to sell books (and...er...that sort of goes with the territory...writers write to be _read_), Amazon is _the_ global publisher, an awesome institution that must be courted, used, worked with, but never - NEVER - ignored.
+For any writer wishing to sell books (an... ... hat sort of goes with the territor... riters write to be _read_), Amazon is _the_ global publisher, an awesome institution that must be courted, used, worked with, but never - NEVER - ignored.

 Second, it got me thinking about the value of the written word.
 99p is very small sum of money.  **A Family Man** took 365 days to write. **Relative Love** took 730.
 As a maths exercise the work-reward ratio is depressing.
 I actually tried to do the sum but gave up, long division, especially when all the numbers come AFTER the decimal point, not being my idea of a fun-challenge.
 But that is part of the point.
 I am good with words not numbers.
 I write books for a living.
 I need the support of an industry with integrity to help me sell them.